dhay3/bios-typora-theme/README.md

 ## Installation

 1. Dowload or clone this repository.
-2. Move `dos.css` and `fonts` folder into Typora’s theme folder.[^1]
+2. Move `bios.css` and `fonts` folder into Typora’s theme folder.[^1]

 [^1]: [How to install a theme for Typora](https://theme.typora.io/doc/Install-Theme/)

 ## Custom

-If you dislike the brackground color or fonts you can change the global variables’ property in `:root` pseudo-class of `dos.css` , others’ cascading style not in  `:root` as well.
+If you dislike the brackground color or fonts you can change the global variables’ property in `:root` pseudo-class of `bios.css` , others’ cascading style not in  `:root` as well.

 ## Reporting/Contributing